Congenital Adrenal Hyperplasia

 - Parts of the external genitalia may resemble a penis

-Early signs of puberty in boys as young as two or three years old such as:
+Early signs of puberty in boys as young as 2-3 years old such as:

 - Becoming very muscular

 - Developing pubic hair

 - Fast growth compared to peers of the same age—most children will stop growing sooner than their peers and are often relatively short as adults

 - Difficulty fighting respiratory infections and illnesses